Luuuuuuucas/Pratice1/README.md

 ## My hobbies
 * I love every activities around the sea as Surf :surfer:, Kitesurf :kite: and also swimming :swimmer:.
-* In fact, one of my biggest dreams is to have my own boat and go around the world :world:.
+* In fact, one of my biggest dreams is to have my own boat and go around the world :earth_africa:.